5 Insights About Marketing Gained by Blogging

 2. It’s Never as Easy as it Sounds

-“How to” e-books, articles or text books will never completely prepare you for the reality of rolling up your sleeves and getting it done.
-I constantly come across blog posts that speak to mastering social media in 1 hour a day or easily capturing leads with a few “simple” tricks.
+“How to” e-books, articles or textbooks will never completely prepare you for the reality of rolling up your sleeves and getting it done.
+I constantly come across blog posts that suggest that you can master social media in 1 hour a day or easily capture leads with a few “simple” tricks.

 3. Nothing is Free

 We have all received the lecture that nothing in life is free, yet we seem to ignore this wisdom.
 There is much chatter online about free apps, tools and even interns but it’s time to accept that all of this free stuff only provides superficial value.
 Organizations and people offer these things as a preview of their offering, but the quality products and services that produce serious value are going to come at a price.